philanc/luasqleet/README.md

 Luasqleet uses the (hardly modified) SQLite driver from LuaSQL.

 The API is identical to luasql.sqlite3.
-See https://github.com/keplerproject/luasql/blob/master/doc/us/manual.html.
+See the [LuaSQL manual] (http://htmlpreview.github.com/?https://github.com/keplerproject/luasql/blob/master/doc/us/manual.html).

-The encryption is derived from a password.
+The encryption key is derived from a password.
 The password is set with the standard SQLite syntax (`PRAGMA key = 'some password'` - see file test.lua).

 Luasqleet includes the SQLite 3.21 amalgamation, so the luasqleet.so Lua extension module can be built without any dependancy.